ros2/ros2_documentation/source/Tutorials/Intermediate/Get-Backtrace-in-ROS2.rst

 - Launch the server's node in another terminal following the instructions in `From a Node`_.

 .. note::

   Note that in this case, you may need to remap or provide parameter files to this node if it was previously provided by the launch file.
   Using ``--ros-args`` you can give it the path to the new parameters file, remaps, or names.
-See `this ROS 2 tutorial <https://docs.ros.org/en/rolling/Guides/Node-arguments.html>`_ for the commandline arguments required.
+  See :doc:`this tutorial <../../Guides/Node-arguments.html>` for the commandline arguments required.

   We understand this can be a pain, so it might encourage you to rather have each node possible as a separately included launch file to make debugging easier.
 An example set of arguments might be ``--ros-args -r __node:=<node_name> --params-file /absolute/path/to/params.yaml`` (as a template).